willzxd/HadoopHiveTezInstall/README.md

 The tables of Yarn metrics are applications_metrics, cluster_metrics, scheduler_metrics, nodes_apps_metrics and nodes_containers_metrics.

-In the applications_metrics, it will record a whole pic of applications that are running or has finished.
+In the applications_metrics table, it will record a whole pic of applications that are running or has finished.
 In every row, it will store the application ID, the metrics name, recording time and the value.

 ![Image of result records in MySQL](https://github.com/willzxd/HadoopHiveTezInstall/blob/master/imgs/applications_metrics.png) application metrics includes: